+- interest rate risk

-- market risk: interest rate and foreign currency risk
+- foreign currency risk

 - credit risk

 - liquidity risk

 This note presents information about the Group's exposure to each of the above risks, the Group's objectives, policies and processes for measuring and managing risk and the Group's management of capital.
-Further quantitative disclosures are included throughout these consolidated and separate financial statements.
+Further quantitative disclosures are included throughout these group financial statements.